sahib/rmlint/docs/rmlint.1.rst

 :``-z --perms[=[rwx]]`` (**default\:** *no check*):

     Only look into file if it is readable, writable or executable by the current user.
-    Which one of the can be given as argument as one of *rwx*.
+    Which one of the can be given as argument as one of *"rwx"*.

     If no argument is given, *"rw"* is assumed.
 Note that *r* does basically nothing user-visible since ``rmlint`` will ignore unreadable files anyways.